RUBBER TREE (Hevea braziliensis) Rubber is the only popular latex crop which produces white sticky liquid used in plastic industries.

 (iv) Planting of cover crops: This prevents erosion, evaporation and adds nutrients to the soil.
-Yeah the planting of cover helps to prevent erosion in rubber plantation
+Yeah the planting of the cover helps to prevent erosion in a rubber plantation

-It takes three to six years after planting of the rubber tree to start tapping it.
+It takes three to six years after planting the rubber tree to start tapping it.

 Tools and materials required for tapping rubber

-They are tapping knife, spout, collecting cup, cup hanger, collecting buckets, churns, collecting tanks, anti-coagulants, e.g., sodium Sulphate or ammonia.
+They are tapping knives, spouts, collecting cups, cup hangers, collecting buckets, churns, collecting tanks, and anti-coagulants, e.g., sodium Sulphate or ammonia.